instantiator/world-server/README.md

 - Run `update-data.sh` to fetch a fresh copy of `data/great-britain-latest.osm.pbf`
 - Run `run-server.sh` to start the database and tile server
 - Run `time import-data.sh` to import all data into the database (NB. this can take a while...)
-- Run `test-open-tile.sh` to view the topmost tile and assure yourself the data has imported
+- Run `open-tileserver.sh` to visit the tileserver

 ### Import times